ke-zhang-rd/krystal/docs/source/decorator.rst

   >>> func()

-It reveals the logic under the hood is calculating function call ``dec(a=something)`` first which returns the true decorator.
+It reveals the logic under the hood is calculating function call ``dec(a=something)`` first which returns the new decorator for later process.

 Chained decorators
 ------------------